Core Web Vitals are a set of real world website performance metrics that Google considers critical to user experience.

 Which will cause layout shift when it does.

 So always make sure you set size attributes for your images.
-This is particularly important for above the fold elements (for example a site logo).
+This is particularly important for above-the-fold elements (for example a site logo).

 How (and where) to check your site’s Core Web Vitals